Real-Time Neural Video Compression with Unified Intra and Inter Coding: Experiments

 \textbf{Datasets.} We use Vimeo-90k~\cite{xue2019video} to train our model with 7-frame sequences.
 The original Vimeo videos\footnote{\url{https://github.com/anchen1011/toflow/blob/master/data/original_vimeo_links.txt}} are then cropped into longer sequences for fine-tuning by following \cite{jia2025towards}.
 We evaluate our model on the test sets HEVC Class B$\sim$E~\cite{flynn16common}, UVG~\cite{uvg}, and MCL-JCV~\cite{mcl-jcv}.

 \textbf{Experimental Settings.} For traditional codecs, we compare with VTM, and the detailed parameters are provided in the Appendix.
 For neural codecs, we compare with state-of-the-art open-source models NVCs, including DCVC-DC~\cite{dc}, DCVC-FM~\cite{li2024neural}, and DCVC-RT~\cite{jia2025towards}.
 Since our work primarily targets real-time applications, we follow the main testing scenario of RT in the YUV420 color space.
 All tests are conducted under the low-delay configuration.
-The bitrate performance is evaluated using the estimated entropy; therefore, our results may slightly differ from those reported in~\cite{jia2025towards}.
-Because two frames share a common bitstream in our model, for each frame, we take the average size of the shared bitstream as the bitrate of that frame.
+The bitrate performance is evaluated using the estimated entropy \cite{li2024neural}.
+Therefore, our results may slightly differ from those reported in~\cite{jia2025towards}.
+Because two frames share a common bitstream in our model, for each frame, we take the average size of the shared bitstream as the bitrate of that frame, which does not affect the overall bitrate computation or BD-rate calculation and can reflect the fluctuation of bitrate.
 All experiments are performed on a unified hardware setup: an NVIDIA GeForce RTX 3090 GPU and an Intel(R) Xeon(R) Gold 6248R CPU @ 3.00GHz.
 We report the average frame rate at different quantization parameters (QP) for the resolution of 1920$\times$1080.
 For testing computational complexity, we uniformly used the method for testing complexity provided in the DeepSpeed\footnote {\url{https://github.com/microsoft/DeepSpeed}} library.

 \textbf{Training Details.} To achieve multi-rate, we randomly selected different quantization parameters (QPs) in the range [0, 63] for each training iteration.
 In a group of 8 images, the QP bias selection was [0, 8, 0, 4, 0, 4, 0, 4] for hierarchical quality.
 We followed \cite{dc} to assign different hierarchical weights to the loss function of each frame to support the hierarchical quality structure.
-For the loss function, we used a scaled YUV mean squared error (MSE) loss.
+For the loss function, we used a scaled YUV mean squared error loss.
 The training was conducted on 8 NVIDIA RTX 4090 GPUs.